-St. Joseph High School Principal's Honour Roll Requirements (2024-2025) Averages are calculated as follows in determining the Principal's Honour Roll.
-The aggregate mark at each grade level must be 80% or higher.
+St. Joseph High School Principal's Honour Roll Requirements (2025-2026) Averages are calculated in determining the Principal's Honour Roll.

+The aggregate mark at each grade level must be 85% or higher for all Grade's 9 to 12

 Students on the Honour Roll with an average of 90% or higher will receive the designation of "Distinction".

 Honour Roll averages are calculated up to two decimal places (averages are not rounded up)

-Grade 9-8 final marks-aggregat e minimum mark is: 640 ÷ 8 = 80% -------------------------------- -------------------- --------------- for one of the English 90
+Grade 9-8 final marks-aggregate minimum mark is: 680 ÷ 8 = 85%